 Emergency facilities like a private hospital

 Kitted out like an emergency room of a private hospital, they are equipped with oxygen tanks, defibrillators, specialized medications and intravenous fluids, while a number of yachts offer rehabilitation machines for injuries, such as decompression chambers for those who are planning on some serious scuba diving expeditions.
-And should a patient require further medical attention, most of today's large yachts have a helipad with the possibility of bringing in medic air services to the yacht, or heli-evacuating them away to a larger facility ashore.
+And should a patient require further medical attention, most of today's large yachts have a helipad with the possibility of bringing in medic air services to the yacht or heli-evacuating them away to a larger facility ashore.

-A DOCTOR ON-CALL
+A DOCTOR-ON-CALL

 Remember the scene in Casino Royale where James Bond hooks himself up to a remote medical diagnostic system and the doctors talk him through his medical emergency with all his vitals up on their screens' Well, that scene is less fictional than you might at first have thought.

-With the right diagnostic kit placed onboard, crew or even medical professionals can link up to a remote medical support line such as MedAire from International SOS, allowing a team of doctors to see the patient's condition in real time and provide advice on procedures or medication in order to stabilize the patient.
+With the right diagnostic kit placed onboard, crew or even medical professionals can link up to a remote medical support line such as MedAire from International SOS, allowing a team of doctors to see the patient's condition in real-time and provide advice on procedures or medication in order to stabilize the patient.

 Before an emergency has even arisen, the telehealth consultants will often provide guidance on medical room design and ventilation, lighting and medical wash facilities, as well as what diagnostic equipment to place onboard.
-Who needs the flying doctors when you can beam them in to wherever you re in the world at a moment's notice?
+Who needs the flying doctors when you can beam them into wherever you're in the world at a moment's notice?

 SMART FLOORS THAT TRACK MOVEMENT

 Currently in development, these smart floors are like an upgraded surveillance system for the 21st century.
 A step beyond conventional security cameras, they are minimally invasive in the sense that they have no impact on an owner's or guest's experience of a room and their privacy within it, while also being able to alert the bridge if someone unexpectedly enters.
 And over time, the smart floor creates a digital pressure video of the visitor's movement that can be tracked and re-evaluated.
 This makes them suitable for very private spaces, like bathrooms and bedrooms.
-The smart floors can also be used beyond security measures, to automatically switch lighting or heating and air conditioning systems on and off, allowing the yacht to become more energy efficient and therefore sustainable.
+The smart floors can also be used beyond security measures, to automatically switch lighting or heating and air conditioning systems on and off, allowing the yacht to become more energy-efficient and therefore sustainable.

 WINDOWS AS TOUGH AS STEEL

 The ingenious engineers behind A60 windows have taken the notion of toughened safety glass to new heights.
 Made from hot extruded steel or stainless steel profiles, the compound glass windows provide protection against a fire for up to an hour and are available in a range of thicknesses while maintaining low optical distortion and good light transmittance.
-They can be thermally or chemically toughened, laminated, thermally isolated, and manufactured to be sound proof or bullet proof.
+They can be thermally or chemically toughened, laminated, thermally isolated, and manufactured to be soundproof or bulletproof.
 The glass is mounted into a frame with a specialist U-profile system, ensuring it remains flexible and minimizes the risk of corrosion from the environment over time.
 When you have concerns about protecting what is behind a yacht's windows, the A60 is the go-to solution.

-A CYBER SECURITY NET
+A CYBERSECURITY NET

 Just as any home or office will likely choose to protect itself from outsiders accessing private and personal data, any superyacht could be vulnerable to cyber threats.
 With the increasing preponderance of wirelessly controlled systems featured onboard, those yachts that do not provide themselves with an added layer of technological security can leave themselves open to hacking.
-Oceanco works with a select range of top-tier cyber security professionals to ensure that its yachts are built with the kind of network protections that will keep its owners and crew safe, through a combination of initial risk assessments during the development phase of a project and ongoing upgrades as the digital landscape evolves.
+Oceanco works with a select range of top-tier cyber-security professionals to ensure that its yachts are built with the kind of network protections that will keep its owners and crew safe, through a combination of initial risk assessments during the development phase of a project and ongoing upgrades as the digital landscape evolves.

-Source: Oceanco
+Source: Twentieth Century Fox / Oceanco

 http://www.acnnewswire.com